 If the wind gets up it will suit the more patient, experienced players and it is a layout that has rewarded veteran ball-strikers.
 Fred Funk won the inaugural 2007 event at the age of 50 years.
 With such a diverse terrain, missing fairways around El Camaleon can be costly.

 Greens in regulation is key, a task made more difficult if the wind becomes a factor.
-The average winning score since 2007 is -16 so a fast start is important.
+The average winning score since 2007 is just over -17 so a fast start is important.

 Kooch squared only 4 bogeys and finished T1 for Birdies, racking up a total of 26 to finish on -22 (262) for the week.
 He ranked 3rd for Driving Accuracy, T28 for Driving Distance, T9 for GIR and 41st for Putts per GIR.